 Splashbacks were traditionally made of tile, but today the options are endless with a vast array of splashback materials available.
 Among the most popular options are tiles, glass, reconstituted stone and aluminium composite panels.
 Obviously, apart from quality and look one of the most important things would be the cost of the material for your splashback.

-From traditional tiles, to high gloss Zenolite panels and the new Durallo Splashbacks and Panels, the options are wide and you need to consider the kitchen in its entirety before you make your choice.
+From traditional tiles to high gloss Zenolite panels the options are wide and you need to consider the kitchen in its entirety before you make your choice.

 What You Need to Remember When Choosing a Kitchen Splashback